Spotify’s musical riches are so vast that it’s easy to just swim in the shallows of its desktop and mobile apps.

 2) Narrow your search

 Simply typing an artist name into the search box can deliver too many results to count.
-But you can focus your search laser by using the term “year:” then entering a range like “1990-1994”.
-You can also use modifiers like “and”, “or” and “not” for specifics like collaborations.
+But you can focus your search laser by using the search tag “year:” then entering a range like “1990-1994”.
+Other tags to try include “genre:” and “label:”, and you can also use modifiers like “and”, “or” and “not” for specifics like collaborations.

-Who knew that typing ‘Jay Z+Chris Martin’ and ‘R Kelly+Celine Dion’ would produce search results?
-Admittedly they’re not good results, but at least you now have the power!
+Who knew that typing “Jay Z+Chris Martin’ and ‘R Kelly+Celine Dion” would produce search results?
+Admittedly not good results, but at least you now have the power!

 3) Go offline

-Streaming can eat through your data, so take advantage of Spotify’s download feature whenever you’re on Wi-Fi.
-In the mobile app, hit the slider next to ‘Available Offline’ on a track, album or playlist and it’ll save to your phone.
+Streaming can gobble through your mobile data, so take advantage of Spotify’s download feature whenever you’re on Wi-Fi.
+In the mobile app, hit the download icon next to a track, album or playlist and it’ll save to your phone or tablet.

 This is a super-handy feature when travelling abroad, but on long trips remember that you’ll need to connect your phone to Spotify’s servers every 30 days to keep offline mode working.